alexdelprete/ha-sinapsi-alfa/README.md

 1. Either click the button above, or navigate to HACS in Home Assistant and:
    - 'Explore & Download Repositories'
-   - Search for '4-noks Elios4You'
+   - Search for 'Alfa by Sinapsi'
    - Download
 2. Restart Home Assistant
 3. Go to Settings > Devices and Services > Add Integration
-4. Search for and select '4-noks Elios4You' (if the integration is not found, do a hard-refresh (ctrl+F5) in the browser)
+4. Search for and select 'Alfa by Sinapsi' (if the integration is not found, do a hard-refresh (ctrl+F5) in the browser)
 5. Proceed with the configuration

 # Manual Installation